 My back was pressed against a wall, and the fallen members of my team were pressed around their specating screens.
 The bomb needed arming and I needed to be the one to do it, but I was sure I could hear an opponent lying in wait for me around a corner.
 In a normal FPS, I’d have had no choice but to jump into the trap.
 In VR, I realised I only needed to stick one arm around the wall and fire.

 I stepped out of safety to find my would-be ambusher crumpled at my feet.
-If you own some cybergoggles and haven’t tried Onward, sort it out.
+If you own some cybergoggles and haven’t tried this VR game, sort it out.

 24. Mount Your Friends